ablomm/ablomm-cpu/docs/setup.md

 ```

 > [!NOTE]
-> By defaullt, the assembler will print the machine code to stdout.
+> By default, the assembler will print the machine code to stdout.
 You can optionally write the output to a file using redirection or using the `-o <OUTPUT>` option.
 For a full list of options the assembler supports, use the `-h` option.

 ## Simulate